 If you want to boost your heart health, you need to do more than eat right and exercise.
-Go one step extra and ease the stress out of your life.
-Your ticker will reap the benefits.
+Go one step further and ease your mind.

 Long-term stress has an indirect effect on your risk for heart problems, says Deepak Bhatt, MD.
 "You've got a crazy job, you're working awful hours, you're not eating right, not exercising, you're smoking, you're drinking excessively.
 These can all trigger various forms of heart disease."

-You can't always control the things in your life that cause stress.
-As much as possible though, set limits on your commitments and responsibilities at home.
+You can't always control the things in your life that stress you.
+You can set some limits on your commitments and responsibilities at home.

-Lindsay Sherman, a 39-year-old nonprofit professional in Durango, CO, learned that lesson firsthand.
+Lindsay Sherman, a 39-year-old professional in Durango, CO, learned that lesson firsthand.

 "My tendency, prior to being diagnosed [with rheumatic fever], was to power through, shove the stress aside, and put the job first," she says.

 Her condition damaged her heart and put her at risk for a heart attack.
 After she found out about it 5 years ago, she took steps right away to cut the stress in her life, including a change of jobs.